isiahmeadows/mithril.js/vnode-structure.md

 ### Why this complicated mess?

 Well, it comes to three things: memory usage, GC churn, and CPU performance.
 I'm not writing a simple theoretical toy, but a literal UI engine.
-It's built closer to a game physics engine crossed with a VM, so it's near-zero overhead.
+I'm imagining it built closer to a game physics engine crossed with a VM, so it's near-zero overhead.

+Note that everything beyond the hyperscript vnode structure detailed below is purely implementation detail and is *not* required for any MVP.
+(It might not even happen, and I'm not going to prototype the redesign's renderer using it - I'll wait until a later point in time to try it out.)

 ## Hyperscript vnode structure

-The vnodes are initially just this when returned from views.
+The vnodes are initially just this when returned from views. `m` returns either a DOM vnode, component vnode, trusted vnode, fragment vnode, or keyed fragment vnode.

-Total: 2 fields

-- `vnode.tag` - Tag/component reference
-- `vnode.attrs` - Resolved attributes
+- Holes: `true`, `false`, `null`, and `undefined`
+- Text: `"string"`, `0`, `1.2`, and similar
+- Control: `(render, context) => done?`, `Cell.map(cell, func)`, and similar
+- Fragment arrays: `[...]`
+- Fragment vnodes: `{tag: "#fragment", attrs: {key?, ref?, children: [...]}}`
+- Keyed fragment vnodes: `{tag: "#keyed", attrs: {key?, ref?, children: [...]}}`
+- Trusted vnodes: `{tag: "#trust", attrs: {key?, children: ["value"]}}`
+- DOM vnode: `{tag: "elem", attrs: {key?, ref?, children: [...], ...}}`
+- Component vnode: `{tag: Component, attrs: {key?, ref?, children: [...], ...}}`

 Notes:

-- This just resolves the hyperscript selector.
+- `m` just resolves the hyperscript selector into attributes.
-- The attributes is *always* an object, even if it's empty.
+- The attributes are *always* an object, even if it's empty.
 - The children are *always* an array, even if it's empty.
+- This is *not* normalized.
+It's just returned directly.

 ## Resolved vnode structure